 Is It Common For Endometriosis To Occur Inside The Bladder?

-One of the most common questions in regards to endometriosis, is how often this condition affects the bladder area.
-The short answer is that bladder endometriosis is not very common.
+One of the most common questions regarding endometriosis is how often this condition affects the bladder area.
+The short answer is that bladder endometriosis is rare.
 According to one study, only about 6% of all endometriosis cases are categorized as bladder endometriosis.

 Does Endometriosis Cause Infertility?